HichTala/HichTala/README.md

 # Hicham Talaoubrid :wave:

-A passionate Engineering student with a focus on AI and vision. :robot: :eye:
+A passionate Engineering student with a focus on AI and vision. :robot: 👀:
 Looking for a research internship. :briefcase:

 ## Skills :bulb: